The International FAIR Convergence Symposium will now take place as a fully virtual event from 27 November to 4 December. Please save the dates!

 DEADLINE for posters and lightning talks proposals is 31 October 2020.

-The Symposium programme in virtual and in person format will be announced early in September.
+The Symposium programme as an entirely virtual event will be announced in October.

 It will include keynotes and/or plenary sessions introducing each of the four themes, parallel sessions of various formats (paper sessions, workshops, interactive practical sessions and demos) and a plenary poster session.
 A plenary panel discussion will close the second day of the Symposium.
 See also paragraph on session types above.